aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

                 "ec2:CreateFleet"
               ]
             },
 ```

 ### AllowScopedEC2LaunchTemplateActions
 The AllowScopedEC2LaunchTemplateActions Sid allows the [CreateLaunchTemplate](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateLaunchTemplate.html)
-action for all Karpenter provisioners, provided that the request comes from the cluster owner.
+action for all Karpenter provisioners, and requires that the `kubernetes.io/cluster/${ClusterName}` tag be set to `owned` and that the `karpenter.sh/provisioner-name` tag be set to any value with these actions.
+This makes sure that these Karpenter-managed resources are assigned these tags.

 ```
             {